Dowell-Lab/fstitch-tfit-conda-builder/readme.md

 ## Instructions for use

-All you need to do is run:
+All you need to do is update $REPO_ROOT/.env with ANACONDA_USER and ANACONDA_PASSWORD, then run:

 ```
 make